 Grandparents can end up raising their grandchildren for many reasons, nearly all unfortunate.
 And it’s not uncommon.
-Nearly 2.5 million grandparents are financially responsible for the grandchildren who live with them, according to the U.S. Census Bureau’s American Community Survey.
+Nearly 7 million grandparents, both in and out of the labor force, are financially responsible for the grandchildren who live with them, according to the U.S. Census Bureau’s American Community Survey.

 Here’s an overview of the major challenges and possible solutions.

 Grandparents who want to pick up where a parent left off may need to establish their legal rights before they can provide everything their grandchildren might need.

 If the child’s biological parents are still alive, becoming their court-appointed legal guardian may solve a lot of problems.
 For example, you may need to be the child’s legal guardian to enroll them in school or get them medical treatment.
 As a legal guardian, you have the right and responsibility to make decisions that benefit the child’s health and well-being, but the parents still have custody — a higher level of control that’s harder for a grandparent to obtain.

 “If the grandparents are concerned about the ability of the parents to care for the children because of abuse or neglect, they might be in a position to be awarded temporary custody of the children,” according to Evan Weinstein, a partner at Weinstein Family Law in New Jersey.
 “However, merely not approving of parenting decisions is no basis for grandparents to be awarded any type of rights as it relates to their grandchildren.”
 (Related: Keeping caregiver costs contained)